mayurpanpaliya/blog/_posts/2021-01-09-Python-Generators.md

 1
 ```

-## Calling next element using loop
+## Generate next element using loop
 ```
 loop_obj = countdown(10)
 for i in loop_obj: